dirkakrid/sublimetext_productivity/README.md

 sublimetext_productivty
 =======================

-a small collection of plugins I find usefil
+a small collection of plugins I find useful